Canonical fermion determinants in lattice QCD - Numerical evaluation and properties

 The plots demonstrate that the canonical determinants clearly distinguish between the center symmetric phase below $T_c$ (top set of plots in Fig.~\ref{DQscatter}) and the center broken phase (bottom, $T > T_c$).
 In the center symmetric phase the values of the canonical determinants scatter isotropically around the origin and the absolute values are small compared to the ones found above $T_c$.
 In the center broken phase for $q\,$mod$\,3 \neq 0$ we observe the characteristic center pattern familiar from the Polyakov loop.
 This behavior may be understood as a consequence of the transformation properties (\ref{DQcentertrafo}) of ${\det}[D]^{(q)}$ under center rotations, which either transform trivially (if $q\,$mod$\,3 = 0$), in the same way as the Polyakov (if $q\,$mod$\,3 = 1$), or as the conjugate Polyakov loop (if $q\,$mod$\,3 = 2$).
 Thus one may expect that the canonical determinants ${\det}[D]^{(q)}$ with $q\,$mod$\,3 \neq 0$ behave similar to the Polyakov loop and the plots in Fig.~\ref{DQscatter} confirm this expectation (note the information on the center sectors of the underlying gauge configuration which we encode in the different symbols used for $T > T_c$).
 We stress that the center pattern above $T_c$ for small values of $q$ is much sharper than for the Polyakov loop on a lattice of same size.
 This is due to the fact, that many different loops and their products with total winding number $q$ contribute to ${\det}[D]^{(q)}$ and their self-averaging makes the center pattern more pronounced.
 A similar effect was found for the dual chiral condensate which also consists of sets of loops with a common net winding number \cite{dualcond}.
 We stress at this point that below $T_c$, where the center symmetry is unbroken, the transformation law (\ref{DQcentertrafo}) implies that ${\det}[D]^{(q)} = 0$, unless $q\,$mod$\,3 = 0$.
 For canonical determinants with vanishing triality a non-isotropy in the distribution -- which is however hard to spot in the scatter plots -- can give rise to a non-zero value also below $T_c$.
+This property reflects the fact that the baryon number has to be integer and fractional baryon number, i.e., colored degrees of freedom, may emerge only in the high temperature phase where the center symmetry is spontaneously broken.

 Let us now discuss an important consequence of the strong center pattern observed in the canonical determinants.
 The transition from the real center sector to the sector with $\theta_P \simeq 2\pi/3$ may be implemented by a center rotation of the gauge configuration with $z = \exp(i 2 \pi/3) \sim \exp(i \theta_P)$, and equivalently for the other complex center sector.
 According to Eq.~(\ref{DQcentertrafo}) the canonical determinants transform as $\det[D]^{(q)} \rightarrow z^q \det[D]^{(q)}$ under this rotation.
 Using this in the fugacity expansion (\ref{detfugacity}) we obtain for the grand canonical determinant in the different center sectors,